 All forms of creative writing can get your child reflecting and thinking of how to express themselves, but if you need a place to start, we recommend the following:

-The Caring Stars Exhibition across hospitals and care homes.
-Over the first round of lockdown, we partnered with IMM’s Care to Create and printed.com, and set out a very special Star Writing Challenge for our children to create a short rhyming poem about staying positive and spreading love and hope.
+The Caring Stars Exhibition across hospitals and care homes Over the first round of lockdown, we partnered with IMM’s Care to Create and printed.com, and set out a very special Star Writing Challenge for our children to create a short rhyming poem about staying positive and spreading love and hope.
 We also asked them to create a piece of artwork relating to positivity and spreading love and hope.
 The winners of this challenge had the chance to have their poems and drawings featured in a “Caring Stars Exhibition” across different hospitals and care homes to help make Key Workers’ and patients’ lives happier.
 Read about the incredibly positive results here.

 We partnered again with IMM’s Care to Create asking our children to write letters thanking key workers.
 Their submitted letters were shared with different Key Workers across hospitals, care facilities, police stations, transport companies, as well as our social channels!
 You can read more here.
+This is an excellent example of how impactful letters can truly be!

 Once they have a report written, we later give children writing prompts starring the animal they just created.
-You can see examples of this process here.